Defense Department to end satellite data programs used for storm forecasts - UPI.com

-June 28 (UPI) -- With the of peak hurricane season looming, forecasters will be without key information starting Monday because the Defense Department said it will no longer provide them with data from the weather satellites.
+June 30 (UPI) -- With the peak hurricane season looming, forecasters will be without key information starting Monday because the Defense Department said it will no longer provide them with data from the weather satellites.

-The National Oceanic and Atmospheric Administration published a notice Wednesday about the change.
+The National Oceanic and Atmospheric Administration published a notice Wednesday about the change, effective Tuesday.
+But on Monday, NOAA said the change would be delayed by one month until July 31.

+On Friday, the Defense Department received a request from NASA to postpone the removal.

 This change is coming amid cuts in staffing at NOAA, as well as reductions in scientific programs.